-Students applying for the CDL program are required to submit the following: valid Pennsylvania or West Virginia driver's license; Pennsylvania Access to Criminal History; PA Department of Transportation Motor Vehicle Record (MVR); DOT physical; drug testing and will submit to random drug testing while attending the program.
+Students applying for the CDL program are required to submit the following: valid Pennsylvania or West Virginia driver's license; Pennsylvania Access to Criminal History; PA Department of Transportation Motor Vehicle Record (MVR); DOT physical that meets physician standards; negative drug testing and will submit to random drug testing while attending the program, which are required to be negative.
 NOTE: applicants are not required to possess a commercial learner's permit upon admission.
 The commercial learners permit exam is included in the theory portion of the program.